-Every year, the April issue of "Architectural Record" magazine focuses on residential projects and 2005’s issue has Steven Holl’s “Turbulence House” on pages 182 – 187.
+Every year, the April issue of "Architectural Record" magazine focuses on residential projects.
+This issue has Steven Holl’s “Turbulence House” on pages 182 – 187.

 This project uses ZEPPS to realize the complex geometries around the breeze way and as a method to precisely factory fabricate the compete form.
 The skin is made of flat lock seam panels clad in Galvalume.